How Fishing License Dollars Help Keep Michigan's Fisheries World-Class!

 How can you purchase a Michigan fishing license?

-There are three simple ways to purchase a fishing license in Michigan:
+These are simple ways to purchase a fishing license in Michigan:

-2. Use the E-License system to buy a license online 24 hours a day, seven days a week.
-Just visit www.mdnr-elicense.com
+2. Use the E-License system to buy a license online 24 hours a day, seven days a week with your computer, tablet or smartphone.
+Just visit www.mdnr-elicense.com to get started.

 Revenue from fishing and hunting license sales supports DNR activities to enhance Michigan's natural resources.
 These license sales also increase federal revenue to the State of Michigan for the management of these resources.
 Please help support Michigan's abundant natural resources by purchasing a fishing and hunting license each year.